manasakani/manaskani.github.io/cv/index.md

 M. Sritharan, R.K.A Bennett, **M. Kaniselvan**, and Y. Yoon, “A Comparative Study on 2D Materials with Native High-κ Oxides for Ultrascaled Transistors,” under revision.

-**M. Kaniselvan**, M. Luisier, and M. Mladenovic, "An Atomistic Model of Field-Induced Resistive Switching in Valence Change Memory", under revision at _ACS Nano_ since February 2022.[Link to Preprint](https://arxiv.org/pdf/2212.14090.pdf)
+**M. Kaniselvan**, M. Luisier, and M. Mladenovic, "An Atomistic Model of Field-Induced Resistive Switching in Valence Change Memory", under revision at _ACS Nano_ since February 2022.
+[Link to Preprint](https://arxiv.org/pdf/2212.14090.pdf)

 H. Park+, A. Sen+, **M. Kaniselvan**, A.AlMutairi, A. Bal, L. Lee, Y.Yoon, and S. Kim, "Active-matrix image sensor array based on wafer-scale nanoporous bilayer MoS<sub>2</sub>", accepted for publication at _Advanced Materials_.